 11. Reuse Successful Email Campaigns

-If you had a successful email marketing campaign, don't try to reinvent the wheel.
+If you have a successful email marketing campaign, don't try to reinvent the wheel.
 Repeat your success with new subscribers and those who didn't make a purchase.
 Applying this tip will help you learn more about your customers and increase sales.

 Many email marketing tools, like Autosponse, will allow you to resend your emails.
 You can reissue an email campaign to those who didn't open it the first time.